 Buying and Storing Both Fish

-Both Pacific cod and Alaskan pollock freeze very well, and since both are from far-off waters, it is best to always buy frozen, unless you can be assured that the fresh fish has never been frozen before.
+Both Pacific cod and Alaskan pollock freeze very well, and since both are from far-off waters, it is best to always buy frozen unless you can be assured that the fresh fish has never been frozen before.

-And please remember—do not eat either fish raw!
+Please remember—do not eat either fish raw!
 They can sometimes harbor little parasitic worms that will pass on to you if you eat the fish uncooked, which is why you will not see cod on a sushi menu.
 Although they don't die when the fish is frozen, the worms become harmless and are practically invisible once cooked.
 Reputable fish markets remove them when selling either fish fresh.